-l and in a f Classes Percent of Classes In Core Academic Subjects
+Landing of Classes Percent of Classes In Core Academic Subjects

 Location of Classes Taught by Highly Qualified Teachers Not Taught by Highly Qualified Teachers

 This School

 All Schools in District

 High-Poverty Schools in District

 Low-Poverty Schools in District

-\ High-poverty schools are defined as those schools with student eligibility of approximately 40 percent or more in the free and reduced price meals program.
+^{} High-poverty schools are defined as those schools with student eligibility of approximately 40 percent or more in the free and reduced price meals program.
 Low-poverty schools are those with student eligibility of approximately 25 percent or less in the free and reduced price meals program.